-1. Share Unique Talents
+1. Share unique talents

 Help students get to know their new classmates by sharing hidden talents, large and small.
 When students learn about each other’s unique skills, they develop a greater sense of community and acceptance.

-3. Set Ambitious & Realistic Goals
+2. Set Ambitious & Realistic Goals

 The beginning of the school year is a time to think big.
 This activity will encourage students to think about their big goals–both inside and outside the classroom.

 Activity: Watch our vocabulary song “I Want Fame.”
-It’s all about a kid name Nate who wants nothing more than to be famous.
+It’s all about a kid named Nate who wants nothing more than to be famous.
 Ask students to consider whether they think this is a good goal or not.
-Then have students state their ambitions and goals, and have write down the steps they can take in class this year to help them reach the goal.
+Then have students state their ambitions and goals, and write down the steps they can take in class this year to help them reach the goal.

-Activity: Watch two vocabulary videos: “Have Compassion“, a story about what happens when a kid does the right thing on the bus, and “Scarface“, a story about the perils of bullying.
-Use the stories as an opportunity to open up conversation about bullying.
+Activity: Watch two vocabulary videos: “Have Compassion,” a story about what happens when a kid does the right thing on the bus, and “Scarface“, a story about the perils of bullying.
+Use the stories as an opportunity to open up conversations about bullying.
 Students may want to talk about times that they or someone they knew was bullied, and how they felt.
 Then, make the class policies on bullying clear.